 - October 1, 2011

-Pet/lifestyle expert Colleen Paige started the first National Black Dog Day — focusing on what she calls "these beautiful, shiny fur babies that offer just as much unconditional love as any other dog and deserve just as much love back."
+Pet/lifestyle expert, Colleen Paige, initiates the first National Black Dog Day — focusing on what she calls "these beautiful, shiny fur babies that offer just as much unconditional love as any other dog and deserve just as much love back."

-Tamara Delaney started a website called "Black Pearl Dogs," designed to educate the public about "Black Dog Syndrome," a phenomenon in which people consistently choose light-colored dogs at adoption shelters over black ones.
+Tamara Delaney starts a website called, "Black Pearl Dogs," to educate the public about "Black Dog Syndrome," a phenomenon in which people consistently choose light-colored dogs over black ones at adoption shelters.

 Black dogs make black wolves